Are you suffering from chronic back pain? Well, I know your pain.

 Sticking to an anti-inflammatory diet means consuming natural, fresh food since foods that are high in processed fats, sugars and preservatives tend to promote or exacerbate inflammation.

 Go for variety when choosing fruits and vegetables.
 Colorful berries which are high in antioxidants are great for fighting inflammation.

 Salmon and tuna are great sources of protein that have omega-3 fatty acids, popular for their ability to stem the inflammatory response in the tissues.
-Omega-3 fatty acid based supplements like Fish Oil and Shark Cartilage, or more specifically, Omega XL are also an option.
+Omega-3 fatty acid based supplements like Fish Oil and Shark Cartilage are also an option.

-Fruits and vegetables are also great sources of fiber, which are useful in helping drive out toxins which otherwise could contribute to inflammation.
+Fruits and vegetables are also great sources of fiber, which are useful in helping drive out toxins that otherwise could contribute to inflammation.